yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 ```

 # Start the OpenOCD task:
 GDB needs the OpenOCD task to run in the background before debugging can be started.
-It connects GDB with the various JTAG adapters and seems to acts as an abstraction layer.
+It connects GDB with the various JTAG adapters and seems to act as an abstraction layer.
 Simplest way to start OpenOCD is entering the following command in a PlatformIO CLI window:
 &nbsp;&nbsp;&nbsp;&nbsp; $ pio run --target openocd --environment debug

-The alternative way is to prepare a script file with above command and then add an entry "extra_scripts = name_of_script_file.py" to the [env] section in platformio.ini.
+The alternative way is to prepare a script file with above command and then add the line "extra_scripts = name_of_script_file.py" to the [env] section in platformio.ini.
 With this done you only need to hit the respective entry under "PlatformIO -> PROJECT TASKS -> Custom" every time you want to start OpenOCD.
 Have a look at the file [**add_tasks.py**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards/YD-ESP32-S3(VCC-GND.COM)/examples/Test-YD-ESP32-S3-N8R2_Debug_via_builtin_JTAG/add_tasks.py) in the examples root directory for further details.

 **Important:**
-The automatically created "Start OpenOCD (debug) task" terminal logs errors, warnings and basic infos while OpenOCD is starting up.
+The automatically created "Start OpenOCD (debug) task" terminal logs errors, warnings and basic infos while OpenOCD is starting up and running.
 If any errors show up indicating a problem with OpenOCD or with it's actions performed then I urge you to find the problems and fix them, otherwise you definitely will come a gutser later on.

 A successful start of OpenOCD without any errors is shown below: